RaphaelleC/project-2/README.md

 For this project, we worked together on the same directory using VSCode live share option.
 We divided our tasks so we didn't have to work on the same file at the same time.<br>

 Given that we only had 2 days to complete this project, we decided to take up to 2 hours to find an API we would both be happy with.

+We then decided on what we wanted to build with the API : a homepage, 2 "lists" pages (one listing the characters, the other listing the movies) and a search page.
+After that, we divided the work between us and started working on it while being on constant communication.

 ## Technologies